Senior Federal Travel Reporting Tool (SFTR)

 Agencies must report semi-annually to the General Services Administration (GSA) information about Senior Federal officials and non-Federal travelers who fly aboard their aircraft.
 The reporting periods are October 1 through March 31 and April 1 through September 30 of each fiscal year.
 A report is due to GSA not later than 30 calendar days after the close of each reporting period.
 Agencies must submit either data or a negative report to GSA each reporting cycle.

-The SFTR data is collected in an on-line reporting tool designed to assist agencies and departments in reporting their senior Federal travelers’ use of government aircraft for official business.
+The SFTR data is collected at https://www.travel.reporting.gov, which is designed to assist agencies and departments in reporting their senior Federal travelers’ use of government aircraft for official business.

 The Office of Management and Budget’s (OMB) Circular A-126, “Improving the Management and Use of Government Aircraft” establishes the management and control of government aircraft and establishes the foundation for implementation through the Federal Travel Regulation (FTR).
 Regulations regarding travel on government aircraft can be located at 41 CFR 300-3; 301-10.260/266; 301-70.800/808, and 301-70.900/910.